MATS (Mesospheric Airglow/Aerosol Tomography and Spectroscopy)

 Nominal attitude mode

-Possible extensions to the standard configuration includes the high power option but also a propulsion option using the Swedish green propellant (HPGP) flown on PRISMA.
+Possible extensions to the standard configuration include the high power option but also a propulsion option using the Swedish green propellant (HPGP) flown on PRISMA.
 This system will provide approximately 120 m/s ΔV (constrained by the maximum tank size with the given accommodation volume).

-Launch: A launch of the MATS microsatellite as a secondary payload on a Soyuz-2-1b rocket is scheduled for late 2019 from the Vostochny Cosmodrome in Eastern Russia.
+A launch of the MATS microsatellite as a secondary payload on a Soyuz-2-1b rocket is scheduled for late 2019 from the Vostochny Cosmodrome in Eastern Russia.

 Orbit: Sun-synchronous dawn-dusk orbit, altitude of ~585 km.
 The nominal local time of the equator passage is 6:30 and 18:30, thus providing a "near-terminator" orbit.